Gay-Lussac, Joseph Louis (1778–1850)

 He then turned his attention to a study of vapors and performed experiments to find the densities of certain of them.
 He realized that the design of thermometers and barometers was by no means perfect and spent some time making improvements to them.

 Jointly Gay-Lussac and Humboldt discovered that two volumes of hydrogen combine with one volume of oxygen to form water.
 The result made Gay-Lussac wonder if other gases reacted in a similar fashion.
 In 1808 he had collected enough evidence to show that this was so.
 Gases combine in simple volume ratios, and if the products were gases, they too were in simple volume ratios to the reacting gases.
-One cc of nitrogen would combine exactly with 3 cc of hydrogen to form 2 cc of ammonia gas.
+One cc of nitrogen would combine exactly with 3 cubic centimeters of hydrogen to form 2 cubic centimeters of ammonia gas.
 Gay-Lussac announced his law in 1808.

 In 1809 Gay-Lussac was appointed professor of chemistry at the Polytechnic School in Paris where he himself had been a student, and also professor of chemistry at the Jardin des Plantes.
 From then on his researches were largely in the field of chemistry.
 They covered a great many topics.
 Probably his most important contribution was to industry.
 Oxides of nitrogen are used as catalysts in the manufacture of sulfuric acid by the lead chamber process.
 They speed up the reaction; converting sulfur dioxide to the sulfur trioxide which dissolves in water, forming sulfuric acid.
 These oxides can be used over and over again but at the time there was no effective method of recovering these oxides.
 The first Gay-Lussac tower for their recovery was used in 1842.